Electricity meter: Communication methods

-Some meters have an open collector or IR LED output that give 32-100 ms pulses for each metered amount of electrical energy, usually 1000-10000 pulses per kWh.
-Output is limited to max 27 V DC and 27 mA DC.
-These S0-outputs usually follow the DIN 43864 standard.
+EN 62053-31 (formerly DIN 43864) defines the S0 interface, which is a galvanically isolated open collector output.
+Voltage and current are limited to 27 V and 27 mA, respectively.
+Each metered amount of electrical energy produces one impulse with a length of 32-100 ms. The meter constant (pulses per kWh) is programmable on some meters, but often fixed to 1000-10000 pulses per kWh.
+Other meters implement a similar pulse interface, but with an infrared LED instead of an electrical connection.
+The interface is also used on other kinds of meters, like water meters.

 Many meters designed for semi-automated reading have a serial port that communicates by infrared LED through the faceplate of the meter.
 In some multi-unit buildings, a similar protocol is used, but in a wired bus using a serial current loop to connect all the meters to a single plug.
 The plug is often near a more easily accessible point.

 In the European Union, the most common infrared and protocol is "FLAG", a simplified subset of mode C of IEC 61107.
-In the United States and Canada, the favoured infrared protocol is ANSI C12.18.
-Some industrial meters use a protocol for programmable logic controllers (Modbus or DNP3).
+In the United States and Canada, the favored infrared protocol is ANSI C12.18.
+Some industrial meters use protocols for programmable logic controllers, like Modbus or DNP3.

 One protocol proposed for this purpose is DLMS/COSEM which can operate over any medium, including serial ports.
 The data can be transmitted by Zigbee, Wi-Fi, telephone lines or over the power lines themselves.
 Some meters can be read over the internet.
 Other more modern protocols are also becoming widely used, like OSGP (Open Smart Grid Protocol).

-Electronic meters now use low-power radio, GSM, GPRS, Bluetooth, IrDA, as well as RS-485 wired link.
+Electronic meters now also use low-power radio, GSM, GPRS, Bluetooth, IrDA, as well as RS-485 wired link.
 The meters can store the entire usage profiles with timestamps and relay them at the click of a button.
 The demand readings stored with the profiles accurately indicate the load requirements of the customer.
 This load profile data is processed at the utilities for billing and planning purposes.